You've Got a Habit of Leaving: Release

 In July 1965, shortly before the single's release, the band attempted to generate publicity for themselves by publishing a letter in Melody Maker.
 Written by bassist Graham Rivens and published as Jennifer Taylor, guitarist Denis Taylor's sister, the letter read: "The Who are only bordering on this new sound.
-If they want the real thing, listen to Davie Jones and the Lower Third from London."
+If they want the real thing, listen to Davy Jones and the Lower Third from London."
 Bowie also parted ways with Conn during this time, hiring Ralph Horton, a promoter for the Moody Blues, as his new manager.
 Bowie and the Lower Third then performed various live sets in London before the single's release.

 "You've Got a Habit of Leaving" was released through Parlophone on 20 August 1965, with the catalogue number R 5315 and backed by "Baby Loves That Way".
 The single was solely credited to "Davy Jones" (rather than "Davie"); the Lower Third was credited for their next and final single, "Can't Help Thinking About Me".
 The single, which included a press release from Parlophone discussing the band, failed to chart.
 The same day the single released, the Lower Third performed at the Bournemouth Pavilion where they were billed with the Who.
 Before their set, the Who guitarist Pete Townshend made an appearance, where he noted the similarities between the two bands' styles.
 Bowie continued to perform the song during his live sets throughout 1965 and 1966.
 "You've Got a Habit of Leaving" was later included on the compilations Early On (1964–1966) (1991) and Nothing Has Changed (2014).
 In a 2016 list ranking every Bowie single from worst to best, Ultimate Classic Rock placed "You've Got a Habit of Leaving" at number 114 (out of 119).
+Another version of the track, titled the "Alternate Outtake Version", was released on the 2017 compilation Making Time–A Shel Talmy Production.